ddodogames/dodo-bot-site/src/content/docs/about-bot/faq.md

 * Don't mind living with bugs and you only want latest bug fixes before being released to stable releases

 ## Why are there build numbers in Pre-release builds?
 Build numbers are used for easy identification of each build in cases where the new build has few changes and was similar to the previous one.
-It was introduced during the development of CupcakeX and has since been used in other projects such as Dodo-Bot 2.1.0 builds, etc. Usually, they start with a random number then that number changes each time a new build was being worked on.
+It was introduced during the development of CupcakeX and has since then being used in other projects such as Dodo-Bot, etc. Usually, they start with a random number then that number changes each time a new build was being worked on.

 For instance, build 2066, a 2.1.0 build of Dodo-Bot was made with few changes then the build got jumped to 2070 due to the introduction of reworked stuff that were introduced there and the rest continues like that.

 ## Why do you use aoi.js as development primary focus?
 Shouldn't you switch to discord.js or even something much better?